iain-mackie/marqo-gpt3/README.md

 Now for the fun bit...

-I wanted to build a fun search application in minutes to show the ease and power of Marqo.
-I decided to build a news summarisation application, i.e. answer questions like "How is the US Midterm Election going?", "How is COP27 progressing?", or "What is happening in business today?" synthesising custom documents from an example news corpus (<a href="https://github.com/iain-mackie/marqo-gpt3/blob/main/assets/news.py">link</a>).
+I wanted to build a fun search application within minutes to show the ease and power of Marqo.
+I decided to build a news summarisation application, i.e. answer questions like "How is the US Midterm Election going?", "How is COP27 progressing?", or "What is happening in business today?" that synthesises example news corpus (<a href="https://github.com/iain-mackie/marqo-gpt3/blob/main/assets/news.py">link</a>).

-The plan is to use Marqo's neural search and metadata filters to provide useful context for a generation algorithm; we use OpenAI's GPT3 API (<a href="https://openai.com/api/">link</a>).
-This is more formally called "retrieval-augmented generation" and helps with tasks that require specific knowledge that the generation model has not seen during training.
+The plan is to use Marqo's search to provide useful context for a generation algorithm; we use OpenAI's GPT3 API (<a href="https://openai.com/api/">link</a>).
+This is more formally called "retrieval-augmented generation" and helps with generation tasks that require specific knowledge that the model has not seen during training.
 For example, company-specific documents and news data that's "in the future".

-Thus, when we ask GPT3, "What is happening in business today?"
-It is not surprising the model does not know and generates a generic response:
+Thus, we can see the problem when we ask GPT3, "What is happening in business today?"
+It does not know and thus generates a generic response:
 ```
 Question: What is happening in business today?